MaSp005/24w09a-datapack-upgrade/README.md

 `upgrade.js` upgrades individual commands or functions to the new format. (basically applies `changes.js`)

 `index.js` handles unzipping, upgrading and rezipping datapacks.

+`utils.js` holds utility functions for use throughout the other files.